neondatabase/website/content/docs/connect/connection-pooling.md

 You can also enable connection pooling when creating an endpoint.
 See [Create an endpoint](/docs/manage/endpoints#create-an-endpoint).

+## Pooled and non-pooled connection strings

+Neon supports a `-pooler` option, which you can add to the hostname in your Neon connection string to enable connection pooling with PGBouncer.
+For example, the following connection string uses the `-pooler` option to enable connection pooling:

+`postgres://casey@ep-square-sea-260584-pooler.us-east-2.aws.neon.tech/neondb`

+The `-poole`r option forces the connection to use a separate connection pooler port when connecting to the database.
+This feature supports workflows that require both pooled and non-pooled connections to the same database.
+For example, Prisma Migrate requires a direct connection to the database, while serverless applications that use Prisma Client require a pooled connection.

 ## Connection pooling notes and limitations

 Neon uses PgBouncer in _transaction mode_, which does not support PostgreSQL features such as prepared statements or [LISTEN](https://www.postgresql.org/docs/15/sql-listen.html)/[NOTIFY](https://www.postgresql.org/docs/15/sql-notify.html).
 For a complete list of limitations, refer to the "_SQL feature map for pooling modes_" section in the [pgbouncer.org Features](https://www.pgbouncer.org/features.html) documentation.